 Source: The Guardian

-Until countries can set up proper infrastructure, it is unlikely that the micromobility trend will spread across the continent the way it has been able to in other parts of the world.
+Until countries can set up proper infrastructure, it is unlikely that the micromobility trend will spread across the continent the way it has in other parts of the world.

 The same goes for India — the infrastructure is still largely unsuitable for individuals to safely operate bicycles and scooters on the roads.
 However, the government is currently working on initiatives to improve conditions for cyclists thanks to the Smart Cities Mission.
 (Read our explainer on smart cities for more.)

-Though many micromobility companies raked in millions of dollars through investors, many are still struggling to achieve sustainable profitability.
+Though many micromobility companies raked in millions of dollars through investors, many struggle to achieve sustainable profitability.

-As dockless bikes and scooters are still a very novel concept, most cities do not have proper regulations in place for how these programs are allowed to run, leaving governments scrambling to figure out how to deal with the sudden appearance of fleets of bikes and scooters popping up around their cities.
+As dockless bikes and scooters remain a relatively novel concept, most cities do not have proper regulations in place for how these programs are allowed to run, leaving governments scrambling to figure out how to deal with the sudden appearance of fleets of bikes and scooters around their cities.

-With this massive influx of companies rushing to establish their own ride-share systems within a city, various cities have begun discussing laws to regulate the establishment and usage of these bike and scooter systems.
+With this massive influx of companies rushing to establish their own ride-share systems, various cities have begun discussing laws to regulate the establishment and usage of these bike and scooter systems.

-However, while some cities are celebrating their successful launches, others are banning these companies from operating, citing safety out of concern for the chaos they bring to the streets.
+However, while some cities are celebrating their successful launches, others are banning these companies from operating, citing a lack of safety.

 The Chinese government has been creating new regulations to help control the emerging micromobility market, including punishing individuals that leave shared bikes outside of permitted areas or vandalize the bicycles.